ghcdr/updatehub-docs/docs/updatehub-cloud.md

 ![Menu dropdown](../img/dashboard/dropdownnewusr.png)

-- *Account*: includes the user name and e-mail address.
+- *Account*: includes the user name and e-mail address
-- *Application Access*: contains different keys to access your data or a organization specific data.
+- *Application Access*: contains different keys to access your data or a organization specific data
-- *Organizations*: a space for all the organizations that the user participates.
+- *Organizations*: a space for all the organizations that the user participates

 ![settings](../img/dashboard/settings.png)